 Age of the swimmer on the first day of the meet shall determine his or her age for the entire meet.
 Eligibility to compete in a particular age group shall be determined by the swimmers date (not hour) of birth.

-Entry Limitations
+E. Entry Limitations

 Swimmers of any age may enter events designated as “Open” so long as the swimmer has achieved the qualifying time for the event and meet all other eligibility requirements.
 A swimmer may enter as many events as he/she desires, however, may swim no more than 3 individual events per day and a total of no more than 6 individual events for the entire meet.
-If a swimmer chooses to enter more events than the maximum number allowed, the swimmer must use the scratch procedure to avoid being penalized pursuant to the scratch rules.
+If a swimmer chooses to enter more events than the maximum number allowed, the swimmer must use the scratch procedure to avoid being penalized pursuant to the scratch rules but to not exceed 8 events per meet or 5 per day.

+F. Entry Fees

+See General Rules P

-U. Selection and Compensation of State Championship Meet Officials
+G. Selection and Compensation of State Championship Meet Officials

-The selection and compensation of State Meet Officials is contained in the Officials Committee section of this manual.
+The selection and compensation of Championship Meet Officials is contained in the Officials Committee section of this manual.

-M. Relay Only Swimmers
+H. Relay Only Swimmers

 Relay only swimmers must be listed on the official entry form provided for that purpose or they will not be allowed to participate on any relay.

-P. Non-Application of Four Hour Rules
+.
+I. Non-Application of Four Hour Rules

 The four hour rules as stated in Rule IV, H above do not apply to State Championship Meets where all qualified swimmers shall be allowed to swim regardless of the length of the sessions.
 In cases where it appears, by review of the timeline within each session on any electronic meet management software approved by USA Swimming, Inc., and all other relevant entry data, that sessions may exceed four hours, the State Meet Referee shall make every attempt to balance the sessions of the meet and complete them in the most efficient manner possible while assuring the athlete the quality of the start and the swim.
 This might include swimming 10 lanes in prelims and the timed finals sessions only and over the water starts for prelims and timed finals sessions only.
 In either of these cases, the meet program should state these items as discretionary by the Meet Referee and must be approved prior to the meet by the Program Operations Vice-Chair.

-T. Required Timers Participation by Host Club
+J. Required Timers Participation by Host Club

 1. All timers for MS Championship meets will be provided by the host club for all sessions including preliminary, finals and timed finals sessions.
-However, the host club will provide only one (1) timer per lane for preliminaries in individual freestyle distance events of 800 meters and/or yards and longer.
-The swimmer will provide the second timer for their individual swim in these events.

 2. The host club will provide two timers per each lane used for Finals sessions.

-W. Financial Statements for State Meets
+K. Financial Statements for State Meets

 The SCY and LCM State Meet hosts will required to file a financial statement setting forth a general summary of all receipts and disbursements in connection with the specific State Meet with the MS Office within 60 days following the conclusion of the meet.
 The MS Office will then distribute the statement to the MS Board of Directors.
 The financial statement is not required to be on any particular form, however, must be an accurate summation of the finances concerning the meet.
 Generally, the statement prepared for the Host club itself and for the use of the Host club itself will suffice.
 R-10 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled